 If you are taking rock lobster close to minimum size, be sure your measuring device is accurate.

-- Place the tip of the measure between the antennal horns so that it fits hard into the middle notch.
+- Place the gauge tip hard into the middle notch.

-Rock lobster taken recreationally must be marked as follows:
+Rock lobster that you keep must be marked as 'recreationally-caught' fish as follows:

-- If you are fishing from a boat, the tail fan should be marked within 5 minutes of the lobster being brought to the boat and before landing to shore.
+- If fishing from a boat, mark the tail fan within 5 minutes of the lobster being brought to the boat and before landing; or

-- If you are fishing from the shore, lobster should be marked within 5 minutes of landing and within 50 metres of the place where you are fishing.
+- If fishing from the shore, mark the tail fan within 5 minutes of landing and within 50 metres of the place where you are fishing.